-The Town Council of Rehoboth, under section 27(1)(c)(i) and (ii)(bb) of the Local Authorities Act, 1992 (Act No. 23 of 1992), with the approval of the Minister of Regional and Local Government, Housing and Rural Development, has made the personnel rules set out in the Schedule.
+The Town Council of Okahao has under section 27(1)(c)(i) and (ii)(bb) of the Local Authorities Act, 1992 (Act No. 23 of 1992), with the approval of the Minister of Regional and Local Government, Housing and Rural Development, made the personnel rules set out in the Schedule.

-J.K.
-IHALWA CHAIRPERSON BY ORDER OF THE COUNCIL
+I.U.
+DAVID CHAIRPERSON BY ORDER OF THE COUNCIL